Personification

 The only question that would need answering is whether such personified reflections exist at all in empirical psychology.
 As a matter of fact they do.

-Jung affirms the empirical reality of personified psychic contents by grounding the trickster and related figures in clinical observation rather than mere mythological convention.
+Jung affirms the empirical reality of personified psychic reflections within analytical psychology, defending the trickster figure as a genuine instance rather than a mere narrative convenience.

 Jung, Carl Gustav, The Archetypes and the Collective Unconscious, 1959supporting